 It is important that students keep up with the material that is being covered.
 I have found that (unfortunately) one of the best ways to "strongly encourage" students to master material is through the use of quizzes.
 However, to minimize anxiety, these quizzes will not contribute directly to your final grade.
 Students will not be required to memorize formulas and can use class notes.
 In addition, these will be completed in small groups.
 However, only a certain amount of class time will be dedicated to completing the quizzes and therefore it will help to have reviewed material before taking each quiz.
-Students will be forewarned of upcoming quizzes at the end of the prior class.
+Students will not necessarily be forewarned of upcoming quizzes at the end of the prior class - this should help motivate students to make the time to stay up to date on class material.
 Note that while the review quizzes will not be graded per se, preparation for them and completion of them will hopefully help you better master the material!

-(The reviews will be worth 0% of the final grade although the benefits resulting from studying for and working on them should be priceless).
+(The reviews will be worth 0% of the final grade although the benefits resulting from studying for and working on them are priceless).